KLRussell/Team-Workbook/README.txt

 GitHub website.
 These files should be placed in the 03_Source_Code folder.

 To use this project in its entirety, you will need to fill in the necessary variables in Vacuum_Settings.xml and ensure that the tables exist in your SQL Server database with data.
+Additionally, you will need to point the SourceDir variable within the CAT_Workbook.xlsm in Main module to the CAT_Operations directory.
+It should be the parent directory of the 03_Source_Code directoy.

 Please see the Updates_Flowchart.jpg to see how this system process updates.